ShawnZhong/CS400-X-Team/x_team_style_guide.md

 Somewhat descriptive name

 ### Examples
-   * What are the GitHub usernames of your team members?
-       * GitHub username 1: ShawnZhong
-       * GitHub username 2: sabersr
-       * GitHub username 3: chyan2
-       * GitHub username 4: N/A
-       * GitHub username 5: N/A

    * interfaces
+       * UpperCamelCase.

- UpperCamelCase.
-The name is typically noun or noun phrase (e.g. ListADT) sometimes adjective (e.g. Comparable).
+       * The name is typically noun or noun phrase (e.g. ListADT) sometimes adjective (e.g. Comparable).
    * classes
        * UpperCamelCase.
 The name is most noun or noun phrase (e.g. BalancedSearchTree).
    * exception UpperCamelCase.
    * fields: lowerCamelCase.
    * methods: lowerCamelCase.
    * parameters: lowerCamelCase.
    * local variables: lowerCamelCase.
    * instance constants: CONSTANT_CASE: all uppercase letters, with words separated by underscores.
    * class constants: CONSTANT_CASE: all uppercase letters, with words separated by underscores.

 ## Commenting style for public and private members of a class or interface: